brt16/llama-server-launcher/README.md

 - **Searchable option index** - the *All Options* tab lets you search across every flag and jump to it.

 ## How it works
-The `.bat` bootstrap extracts an embedded PowerShell script to a temp file, runs it, then cleans up.
-The PowerShell script builds a WinForms GUI entirely in memory - no extra files are created or modified on your system.
+The `.bat` bootstrap reads the embedded PowerShell script from itself and runs it in memory.
+The PowerShell script builds the WinForms GUI entirely in memory - no install and no extra files are created, except an error log in `%TEMP%` if startup fails.

 ## Warning
 Do not type private tokens into the GUI unless you trust your local clipboard/screen environment.